deni1688/generic-repo/README.md

-# Go - Generic Repo Adapter
+# Go - Generic Repo
 Companion project for the BitsByDenis article